openfaas/faasd/docs/DEV.md

-## Instructions for hacking on faasd itself
+## Instructions for building and testing faasd locally

 > Note: if you're just wanting to try out faasd, then it's likely that you're on the wrong page.
 This is a detailed set of instructions for those wanting to contribute or customise faasd.
 Feel free to go back to the homepage and pick a tutorial instead.

+Do you want to help the community test a pull request?

+See these instructions instead: [Testing patches](/docs/PATCHES.md)

 ### Pre-reqs